-Postmortem Toxicology addresses the various aspects of the practice of forensic postmortem toxicology from a viewpoint of factors which must be taken into consideration for proper interpretation of the toxicological result, not in a vacuum but in a more holistic and global sense.
+Postmortem Toxicology addresses the various aspects of the practice of forensic postmortem toxicology from a viewpoint of elements which must be taken into consideration for proper interpretation of the toxicological result, not in a vacuum but in a more holistic and global sense.

-The book is geared towards the current practitioner, however, it is written to be used as a valuable reference for a graduate or post-graduate level courses in forensic toxicology or forensic pathology.
+The book is geared towards the current practitioner; however, it is written to be used as a valuable reference for a graduate or post-graduate level courses in forensic toxicology or forensic pathology.

 - Presents a holistic approach to the interpretation of toxicology results

 - Covers pre-analytical factors, storage containers/conditions, prior medical interventions, therapy, and much more

 - Written for the current practitioner, but an excellent resource for graduate level students training in the field of forensic toxicology

 Forensic practitioners; specifically forensic toxicologists and pathologists.
 Graduate level students training in the field of forensic toxicology and/or a supplemental resource for a pathologist doing a fellowship in forensic pathology